 In 2016, the San Elijo Hills Pump Station, which was built to make this water transfer possible, won an Engineering Excellence Award from the American Council of Engineering Companies.
 The construction project was highly innovative in regards to protecting the environment.
 By building the pump station entirely on the footprint of the old Questhaven Road (built in the 1960’s), this avoided the need to remove any native vegetation, protecting the long-term welfare and sustainability of open space and wildlife in the area.

-Twin Oaks Reservoirs – Following through on recommendations from its Master Plan, Vallecitos has spent the past 15 years shoring up service reliability through the construction of the 33-million gallon capacity Twin Oaks Reservoir No. 1 and its neighbor – the 40-million gallon capacity Twin Oaks Reservoir No. 2.
+Twin Oaks Reservoirs – Following through on recommendations from its Master Plan, Vallecitos has spent the past 15+ years shoring up service reliability through the construction of the 33-million gallon capacity Twin Oaks Reservoir No. 1 and its neighbor – the 40-million gallon capacity Twin Oaks Reservoir No. 2.
 Buried underground to better blend with the rural community, the combined 73-million gallons of storage are not seen but their presence is definitely felt.
 The central location of the pre-stressed concrete structures provide a minimum of five days emergency storage and can easily disperse fresh drinking water anywhere needed in the District’s service area.
 This emergency water source could be essential if an earthquake or other emergency damaged the aqueduct delivering imported water to the region.
-Watch the video.
+Learn more by watching the video below:

 North San Diego Water Reuse Coalition - (Formerly known as the North San Diego Regional Recycled Water Project)